babar-raza/package-descriptions/groupdocs.cloud/nuget/GroupDocs.Metadata Cloud SDK for .NET.md

 - Get metadata tag information.
 - Get supported file formats.

+## New Features in Version 20.4

+This is the first release of a completely new version of the GroupDocs.Metadata.Cloud API.

+- Inclusion of Storage and File API which enables users to manage storage and files.
+- Retrieving Metadata
+- Adding Metadata
+- Searching Metadata
+- Modifying Metadata
+- Removing Metadata

+For the detailed notes, please visit [GroupDocs.Metadata for Cloud 20.4 Release Notes](https://wiki.groupdocs.cloud/metadatacloud/release-notes/2020/groupdocs-metadata-for-cloud-20-4-release-notes/).

 ## Read & Write File Formats

 **Microsoft Word:** DOC, DOCX, DOCM, DOT, DOTX